deadwood2/OdysseyWebBrowser/README.md

 Notes about branches:

+* webkit  - branch that only contains original WebKit codes at certain revisions/releases.
+Source changes between versions/releases are squashed into in (most cases) one commit.
+* master  - branch that contains commits from webkit branch combined with Odyssey Web Browser source codes which don't conflict with codes from webkit branch.
+Check master-editable file for details.
-master  - always going to be empty webkit  - branch that contains original webkit codes at certain revisions odyssey - branch that contains Odyssey Web Browser rebased onto certain version of webkit branch
+* odyssey - branch that contains remaining Odyssey Web Browser source changes rebased onto certain version of master branch.

-In order to build/develop the Odyssey Web Browser, checkout branch odyssey.
+In order to build/develop the Odyssey Web Browser, checkout branch **odyssey**.